FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 - Getting accepted terms

 All functions `require authentication` to run, ensure you have a valud Firebase User included in your POST requests.

+Managed documents are stored in a specified Cloud Firestore collection, while providing two subcollections for accesing data, these are:

+- acceptances
+- agreements

+Each collection has a managed section for supporting multiple instances of the extension.
+For example, a typical routes for agreements would be:

+`agreement/${EXT_ID}/{agreementId}`

 ## Definitions